 16 Facts You Didn't Know About Stromness and Orkney Islands

-Stromness is a fascinating seaport with a population of about 2,500 residents.
 The town is a perfect combination of winding streets, paths, alleys, and little lanes.
 Edged with homes, shops, and small businesses, many of which were built from local stone.
 Every street corner tells a tale.
-Fly in or catch a ferry to Stromness and let the discovery begin.
-Stromness gets its name from the parish where it lies.
-The name comes from the old Norse word “straumnes”.

-During World War ll The Stromness Hotel was the headquarters of the OSDEF, the Orkney and Shetland Defence Forces, and Stromness became an army town.
-During all the plight residents of Stromness could see the latest films and attend dances and balls.
+During World War II, The Stromness Hotel served as the headquarters of the OSDEF (Orkney and Shetland Defences), effectively making Stromness an army town.
+Despite the plight of war, residents could still see the latest films and attend dances.
+Celebrities such as George Formby and the comedy duo Flanagan and Allen entertained the troops here.

 By 20th Century Fox - eBayfrontback, Public Domain, https://commons.wikimedia.org/w/index.php?curid=58971987